 Genetic mutations randomly occur in nature.
 Bacterial genes mutate rapidly in millions of different combinations.
 Every so often, they get the right combination that helps them adapt to an environmental change — like the presence of an antibiotic.
 When that happens, only the cells containing the mutation will survive.
 With their competitors out of the picture, these antibiotic-resistant cells multiply quickly, becoming stronger and often deadlier.

 This “survival of the fittest” process becomes accelerated when we overuse antibiotics as medication, in our food or even on our skin.

-This is where you have the best chance to help fight superbugs.
-Before taking antibiotics for something that may not be bacterial in nature, ask your doctor if you really need them.
-And if you know someone who frequently takes antibiotics for simple sneezes and sniffles, let them know they could be endangering themselves and their loved ones.
+And if you know someone who frequently takes antibiotics for simple sneezes and sniffles, let them know they could be endangering themselves.